paul-duvall/100-days-of-code/log-r3.md

     * Adjusted timings on button animation on homepage
     * Fixed height on background on projects page so it spans all the main projects
 * Took a look at drum machine project on freecodecamp - it looks hard!
+* Started to design a product page for boardgame shop site

 #### Thoughts: